adir-ch/PayCalculator/PayCalculator/Notes.md

 - Abstract classes are tested through testing the derived classes.
 - Australian tax offset - if calculated tax is smaller than 445, I've set the tax to 0 (unless you get money for earning low income - didn't really know what to do...).

+### Integration tests ###

+- Integration tests are actually an end to end test.
+- Those test can be also refereed to as behavioral test, since they check the results without all the small steps in between.
+- The principle is to send a request and compare the response to should-be response.
+- I've created an Integration test for each service.

 ### 3rd party ###

 - Dependency injection - Unity